comertial/discord-rss-feeder/README.md

            echo "Error: Failed to add CHANGELOG.md to the commit" exit 1
        }

-       # Create a new commit for the updated changelog
-       git commit -m "fix(changelog): Update CHANGELOG.md" || {
-           echo "Error: Failed to commit CHANGELOG.md"
-           exit 1
-       }
    fi

-   exit 0
    ```

 This script ensures that the changelog always stays up-to-date, so you don’t have to worry about forgetting to include your changes.